Frequently Asked Questions

 Absolutely!

-Absinthe derives its name from the plant Artemisia absinthium.
+Absinthe derives its name from the plant Artemisia absinthium (aka Grande Absinthe or Grande Wormwood).
 Real absinthe cannot be created without the use of appropriate quantities of this herb.
-Jade Liqueurs only uses the finest absinthium.
-And like several of our key herbs, our absinthium is cultivated and harvested to our rigorous historical standards, the quality of which is not available in the commercial market.
+Like several of our key botanicals, our absinthe is cultivated and harvested to our rigorous historical standards, the quality of which is unequaled in the common commercial market.

 More on “wormwood” . . .

-Be advised the term “wormwood’ may refer to any of several different herbs, and is oftentimes used improperly.
-“Grand Wormwood” refers specifically to Artemisia absinthium, while “Petite Wormwood” refers specifically to Artemisia pontica (aka Roman Wormwood).
-Petite wormwood does not create absinthe on its own, and claims that petite absinthe refers to something other than Artemisia pontica, and/or that ‘petite absinthe’ creates absinthe are without historical basis, and are potentially misleading to the consumer, so caveat emptor.
+Be advised the term “wormwood’ may loosely refer to any of several different plants of the Artemisia genus, and is oftentimes improperly used.
+In historical literature, “Grand Absinthe” refers specifically to Artemisia absinthium, while “Petite Absinthe” refers specifically to Artemisia pontica (aka Roman Wormwood).
+Petite absinthe cannot create absinthe on its own, and any claims that petite absinthe refers to something other than Artemisia pontica, and/or that ‘petite absinthe’ creates absinthe are without historical basis, and are used only to fabricate historical authenticity where none exists.
+Caveat emptor.

 2) Where in the U.S. can your absinthes be purchased?